Type A Keyword And Go

 Your Focus: Learn foundational skills needed to succeed in your practice area

-When you start at Jenner & Block as a junior associate, we make sure that you have all the information, resources, training and support that you need in order to be successful.
+When you start at Jenner & Block as a junior associate, we ensure that you have all the information, resources, training and support you need to be successful.

 We provide a comprehensive orientation program to help introduce you to the firm and your department.
 We give you a mentor with whom you meet regularly (2 hours per month).
-First-year associates are paired with senior associates; second and third year associates are paired with partners.
+First-year associates are paired with senior associates; second- and third-year associates are paired with partners.
 We provide weekly training programs to help you build the skills junior associates need to master.
 Each year we offer more than 100 in-house programs designed to teach you everything you need to know to be successful.

 We have written benchmarks that describe the types of skills and experiences that you should try to develop as a junior associate.
 These include general competencies such as showing initiative, communicating clearly and demonstrating professional judgment, as well as milestones specific to your practice area -- taking depositions, negotiating deals.
 You are expected to track your progress in reaching these benchmarks and to approach partners and practice group leaders directly to obtain the experiences you want.
 You can select your own pro bono matters under the supervision of a partner of your choice.
 Your progress is formally evaluated at the end of each year.